el-grudge/AssistsAnalysis/README.md

 # AssistsAnalysis

 In soccer, the most valuable players are those who score the most goals.
 However, goalscorers on their own can't do much, they need someone to provide them the ball so they can score.
 In this analysis I'll look at those providers, the playmakers.
-It could be argued that assisting is harder than scoring, since it involves picking out a player in space, deciding whether the receiver wants the ball at his feet or ahead of him (if he is making a run behind defense), and doing all of this while under pressure from the opponent's defenders.
+It could be argued that assisting is harder than scoring, since it involves picking out a player who has abundant space, while also deciding whether the receiver wants the ball at his feet or ahead of him (if he is making a run behind defense), and doing all of this while under pressure from the opponent's defenders.

-I'll be using data from the English Women Super League (FAWSL), provided by statsbomb (https://statsbomb.com/), which provides event tracking data, including pass specific information such as start and end locations & pass height.
-Statsbomb has opensourced the data from both the 2018/19 & 2019/20 seasons.
+I'll be using data from the English Women Super League (FAWSL), provided by statsbomb (https://statsbomb.com/), which provides event tracking data, including pass specific information such as the start and end locations of a pass, the height of a pass, etc...
+Statsbomb has opensourced the data for both the 2018/19 & 2019/20 seasons.

 During this period, there have been 383 assisted goals, and the top five assist providers are: